Business travel in Australia: things you should know

 Part of this is because the Australian government itself dedicates a lot to supporting foreign business persons and even encouraging them to start and expand their business there.
 This includes grants, skilled staff recruitment support, tax incentives, as well as project facilitation for major projects.

 Beyond the business opportunities, Australia is a well-loved country with an accommodating culture.
 In many ways, it is similar to popular western culture and so many people will likely not experience any shocks contacting Australian traditions and practices.
 However, it is important to get familiar with what to expect as a non-resident corporate traveller going to Australia for business.
-You’d find that it doesn’t take much to achieve with these business travel tips.
+You’d find that it doesn’t take much to achieve with these tips for your next business travel in Australia.

 Taxes and payment